YaTingChang0620/Database-Implementation/README.md

 #### Database-Implementation

 ##### Project Description
 Built a database for a consulting firm.
-Create SQL queries to answer client maintenance and employee training questions.
+Create SQL queries to answer client management and employee training questions.

 ##### Model Description
 In Homer Consulting each employee is assigned to (employed by) a specific department.